Retina Doctor

 The Retina Fellowship includes an intensive one or two year full time program treating patients with retina problems and learning how to perform office based surgeries like laser and intraocular injections as well as hospital based surgery like vitrectomy.

-How to Find Retina Specialists
+How to Find a Retina Specialist

 If you are seeking macular degeneration treatment or wanting to get a second opinion on your condition, make an appointment with a retina specialist.
 How do you find one in your area?